microsoft/microsoft-ui-xaml-specs/active/UIElement/ElementCursor.md

 # Description

 **UIElement.ProtectedCursor** (type: [CoreCursor](https://docs.microsoft.com/uwp/api/Windows.UI.Core.CoreCursor))
-Gets or sets the cursor that displays when the mouse pointer is over this element.
+Gets or sets the cursor that displays when the  pointer is over this element.
 Defaults to null, indicating no change to the cursor.

 If a parent and descendant element both have this property set, and the pointer is over the descendent, the descendant's value is used and the parent's value is ignored.